boluVishal/boluvishal/README.md

 ### About Me 👋
+Hi All ,I am Bolu Vishal

 Currently Pursuing a Post-Graduate Diploma in Statistical Methods and Analytics at ISI Chennai.
 The programme is intended to provide comprehensive training in basic theory and applications of Statistical Methods and Analytics

-3+ years of experience in analysis, design, development of various J2EE, Spring & Python applications.
+I have 3+ years of experience in analysis, design, development of various J2EE, Spring & Python applications.
 Worked on projects in agile methodology having rich experience in Financial Domain & Supply Chain (Analytics).
 Apart from technical skills I also have experience in working with multiple vendors and geographically distributed teams.

+I have previously worked as a software engineer at Asian paints and Infosys.

 <!--